Dereham: Industry and employment

 The maltings complex beside the railway, closed in 2000.

 Dereham was the home to the "Jentique" furniture factory which made boxes for both instruments and bombs during the Second World War.
-The town was also the home to the Metamec clock factory.
+The town was also the home to the Metamec clock factory, an offshoot of Jentique, founded in 1941.

 Hobbies of Dereham produced plans, kits and tools—including their famous treadle fretwork saws—for making wooden models and toys, which were popular in the days before moulded plastic.
 At one point, Hobbies owned ten shops in prestige locations all over the UK.
 In the early 1960s the firm was taken over by Great Universal Stores, who sold the shops and closed the business.
 However, due to a shrewd management purchase of the "old traditional" parts of the firm, Hobbies rose again, limiting itself to the role of specialist model-makers shop.
 After nearly 40 years of its new lease of life, Hobbies moved out of Dereham to new premises elsewhere in Norfolk at Raveningham, where it still trades today.

 Cranes of Dereham, and its successor the Fruehauf trailer company, was a major employer in the town for many decades.
 Cranes built nearly all the giant trailers (100 tons plus) that carried equipment such as transformers at slow speeds across the UK, usually in the livery of Wynns or Pickfords.
 The launch of a new trailer was treated rather like that of a ship with many people coming out to see the leviathan move through the narrow streets of the town towards the A47.
 The town also had several large maltings.
 Almost all this large-scale industry has drifted away since the 1980s.

 In March 2015, Crisp Maltings announced that they intended to restore the maltings complex beside the station to operational condition, producing malt for craft beer, as part of a planning application for a major housing development.
 The restoration was expected to cost £1 million.
 In 2017, the plan to restore the Maltings was dropped, although the housing development was allowed to continue.
 As of 2020 the Maltings buildings have been made weathertight but they remain empty.

 Companies currently based in Dereham include Flagship Housing and Zip Industries.